 Of course, God provides all of these!
 But God himself acknowledges that he isn’t enough.
 In the Garden of Eden, Adam had a close relationship with God and lots of cool animals, but God said this wasn’t enough.
 In Genesis 2:18, God said “It is not good for the man to be alone.”

 When we experience toxic relationships that never meet our Relational Needs allow us to meet their Relational Needs, we feel aloneness.
 When there is no one else in our life that speaks the truth in love to us, helps us experience Confession, Perfect Love, Forgiveness, and Comfort, the negative emotional experiences build up.
-The overflow that results shows up in many bad things: escape with addictions to work, substances, sex, or other activities; codependency (see previous blog!); obsessions/compulsions; physical illnesses; anxiety/depression; irritability/hostility; sleep/eating disorders; emotional numbness; and others.
+The overflow that results shows up in many bad things: work, sex, or other activities; codependency (see previous blog!); obsessions/compulsions; physical illnesses; anxiety/depression; irritability/hostility; sleep/eating disorders; emotional numbness; and others.

 So healthy relationships are not only fulfilling, but they are vital to our spiritual, mental, emotional, and physical well-being.
 Isolation from God and others is deadly in many ways.
 Now I will repeat something that, if people took it to heart, it might put me and a lot of other counselors out of business!
 As I have said before, the common denominator with almost all of my clients who come in for counseling is that they are completely isolated, either literally or isolated within their own relationships and marriages.
 They go through the motions without ever “experiencing” relationships the way God intended them to be.

 On the contrary, when we are in healthy relationships that regularly fulfil our Relational Needs and apply the Antidotes to our negative experiences in life, we overflow with the fruit of the spirit to ourselves and others: Love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control (see Galatians 5:22-23).